Global shares

 Read here for key trading considerations including the best hours to trade international ETFs and understanding the net asset value (NAV).

-Are international ETFs a good investment?
+Are global shares ETFs a good investment?

 The Australian sharemarket is heavily concentrated, with significant weightings in particular to the financial and resources sectors.
 As a result, many Australian investors hold portfolios that are not well-diversified.